Bedside Reference

 MAP Calculation for Nurses: Bedside Reference

-Quick, practical MAP calculator and guide for nursing professionals working in ICU, ER, perioperative, or acute care environments.
+Quick, practical mean arterial pressure (MAP) calculator and guide for nursing professionals using blood pressure readings in ICU, ER, perioperative, or acute care settings.

 👩⚕️ For: ICU Nurses • ER Nurses • Floor Nurses • Student Nurses